nitk-nest/NeST/examples/address-helpers/README.md

-# Examples to understand the support of IPv6 addressing in NeST
+# Examples to demonstrate the usage of Address Helpers in NeST

 This directory contains the following examples to understand how address helpers can be used in `NeST` to automatically assign IPv4/IPv6 addresses.